dubs3c/Dojo/content/cryptography/aes_padding_oracle_i/index.md

 ## How to prevent

-The main issue with padding oracles is the fact that the attacker can tell whether a padding occurred or not.
+The main issue with padding oracles is the fact that the attacker can tell whether a padding error occurred or not.
 If attacker can not deduce this information, the attack will most likely fail.
 However hiding error messages does not remove the vulnerability.
 A better approach would be to upgrade to AES-GCM or add a message authentication code such as HMAC to the ciphertext.
-As a result, when the ciphertext is created, the encryption function computes the hash of the ciphertext and embeds it into the ciphertext.
+As a result, when the ciphertext is created, the encryption function computes the hash of the ciphertext and embeds it into the encrypted message.
 For instance, the final ciphertext can be visualized as `[HMAC][CIPHERTEXT]`.

 Before decrypting, the decryption function will first compute the hash of the `[CIPHERTEXT]` and compare it to `[HMAC]`.
 If equal, the integrity check has succeeded.
 If it failed, decryption should not be attempted.
 This method is also sometimes called *Encrypt-Then-Mac*.